pcaversaccio/safe-tx-hashes-util/README.md

 > [!TIP]
 > For macOS users, please refer to the [macOS Users: Upgrading Bash](#macos-users-upgrading-bash) section.
+>
+> Alternatively, you can use the Docker container which includes all required dependencies.
+See the [Docker Usage](#docker-usage) section below.

 ```console
 ./safe_hashes.sh [--help] [--version] [--list-networks] --network <network> --address <address>